lpmagnuson/labels/README.md

 Launch yoursite.com/WMS-Labeling and click 'New/Reset Barcodes'  Scan in a barcode and indicate whether a pocket label is desired.
 Then click "Make Labels".

 In the preview screen, click anywhere on the call number to edit it.
+Make your changes and click OK.

 ![Editing](images/editing.png)